Spring Makers Fair

 PARKING:

-There is no parking on site, however there are plenty of parking options nearby (see map for reference)
+There is NO parking on site, however there are plenty of parking options nearby (see map for reference)

 • You can park around Hove Park (Goldstone Crescent) for 3 hours on Saturday and all day Sunday (as no restrictions on Sunday).
 There is a pathway in the park that leads to the venue too.